 The Board meets regularly to review the operations, accountability and management of the Association’s services, projects and staff.

-The Board of Directors regularly reviews reports pertaining the the Association’s operations, including:
+The Board of Directors regularly reviews reports pertaining to the Association’s operations, including:

-The Board consists of 10 members and 5 non-voting members.
+The Board consists of nine voting members and five non-voting members.

 The Board elects a Chair, Vice Chair and Secretary/Treasurer from within its membership.